fangire3/Assessment-of-Visual-Comfort-in-Urban-Underground-Spaces/data/README.md

 ## Image Files

 Images are not included in this repository.
-To request the original image data, please contact biaozhou@tongji.edu.cn.
+To request the original image data, please contact zhoubiao@tongji.edu.cn.

 Recommended placement after copying the dataset into LLaMA-Factory: